 Whether you’re trying to eat healthier or just looking for a challenge, cooking without oil is easier than you might think.

-One of the greatest ways to eat healthier and better is to cook without oil.
-And whether you’re interested in doing it for health reasons like reducing fat intake, or just up for a challenge, Chef Yara Herrera of Xilonen, a vegan restaurant in Brooklyn, says it’s easier to do than you might think.
+One of the greatest ways to eat healthier is to cook without oil.
+Whether you’re interested in doing it for health reasons like reducing fat intake or you're just up for a challenge, it's easier to do than you might think according to Chef Yara Herrera, a New York City-based chef.

-Chef Yara began cooking this way around a year ago, when her mother was diagnosed with pancreatic cancer.
+Chef Herrera began cooking this way when her mother was diagnosed with pancreatic cancer.
 “It really affected the way she ate, and it really made me go crazy over how much oil was in certain things in the store.”

 Sautéing & Stir Frying

-“People think that when you sauté something, you have to have oil,” Chef Yara says, “but this isn’t necessarily true.”
-Instead, Chef Yara recommends using a really great Non Stick Saute Pan, and substituting the oil for either stock or water.
+“People think that when you sauté something, you have to have oil,” Chef Herrera says, “but this isn’t necessarily true.”
+Instead, Chef recommends using a really great Non Stick Saute Pan, and substituting the oil for either stock or water.

 Because you need some sort of liquid agent, the stock or water are a fine substitute when using a Non Stick Pan, as you don’t have to worry about your food sticking to the pan.
 Just add a tablespoon or two of stock or water to your Saute Pan to add flavor and moisture for the veggies to cook in.